 Missing data

 We used multiple imputation using chained equations (mice) to handle missing data [21].
-Each sample was imputed separately and the number of imputations created for each sample was equal to the highest percentage of missing data in that sample.
+Each development and validation sample was imputed separately and the number of imputations created for each sample was equal to the highest percentage of missing data in that dataset group.
 Quantitative variables were imputed using predictive mean matching, and qualitative variables were imputed using logistic regression.
-All analyses outlined above were then conducted separately in each imputed sample.
-We present the combined results as the median point estimate across imputations along with an empirical bootstrap of the 25th and 75th percentiles across imputations, i.e. the lower bound of the presented interval is the lower bound of a 95% CI of the 25th percentile, and the upper bound is the upper bound of a 95% CI of the 75th percentile.
-This combined CI was referred to as an uncertainty interval (UI) and was used to express the added uncertainty associated with the imputation procedure to handle missing data; as such, it is more conservative than a standard 95% CI [22, 23].
+All analyses were then conducted separately in each imputed sample.

 Statistical analysis methods